knpuniversity/javascript/knpu/ep3-webpack/require-css.md

 we saw earlier, you read the loaders from right to left.
 Here, it's similar: read the loaders from bottom to top.

-So, this say: when we require a file ending in `.css`, first send its contents through `css-loader` - which converts it to that JavaScript object - and *then* send *that* through `style-loader`.
+So, this says: when we require a file ending in `.css`, first send its contents through `css-loader` - which converts it to that JavaScript object - and *then* send *that* through `style-loader`.